quantum-engineering-polito/CourseNotes/content/QCM Physics/09_Tunneling and T matrix/Tunneling and T matrix.md

 D = \frac{1}{2k_{2}}(k_{2}-k_{1}) A + \frac{1}{2k_{2}}(k_{1}+k_{2}) B
 }
 $$
-Since we can express $C$ and $D$ as linear combinations of $A$ and $B$, we can apply a matrix formalism known as the T-MATRIX.
+Since we can express $C$ and $D$ as linear combinations of $A$ and $B$, we can apply a matrix formalism known as the T-MATRIX (Transport matrix).
 This allows us to write:

 $$
 \begin{pmatrix} C \\ D \end{pmatrix} = T^{21} \begin{pmatrix} A \\ B \end{pmatrix} = \begin{pmatrix}